OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 .. note::

-    In case multiple Hypervisor hosts participate in the Virtual Network's traffic the ``169.254.16.9`` address stays the same regardless, the closest Hypervisor host is supposed to answer guest requests.
+    In case multiple Hypervisor hosts participate in the Virtual Network's traffic, the ``169.254.16.9`` address stays the same regardless, the closest Hypervisor host is supposed to answer guest requests.

 **Checking if the default route for sending packets back into the bridge has been configured:**